Terradue/doc-developer-sandbox/source/start/principles.rst

 The *APPLICATION* filesystem is available on the Sandbox as /application.

 ..
-NOTE:: Whenever an application wrapper script needs to use the *APPLICATION* value (/application) the variable $_CIOP_APPLICATION_PATH, example:
+NOTE:: Whenever an application wrapper script needs to refer the *APPLICATION* value (/application), use the variable $_CIOP_APPLICATION_PATH, example:

 .. code-block:: bash
   export BEAM_HOME=$_CIOP_APPLICATION_PATH/common/beam-4.11